 Non-EU family members living in the UK by 31 December 2020 also need to apply to the EU Settlement Scheme.
 Close family members who are not living in the UK by 31 December 2020 will be able to join their EU family member in the UK at any point in the future, as long as the relationship still exists.
 Close family members are: spouses, civil partners, unmarried partners and dependent children, grandchildren, parents and grandparents.
 Family members do not need to be from the EU, they can come from anywhere in the world.

 Children need to secure an immigration status as well as adults.
-For information about applying on behalf of children, visit gov.uk/apply-settled-status-for-child.
+Apply on behalf of a child.

 How to apply